Paul Bracken - Pianist/Teacher [email protected] 0795-167-4428

 Picture

-If you're interested in joining, we usually rehearse in Pontesbury on Monday evenings, and there’s no membership fee or subscription, and no scary audition!
-All music is provided, and we usually make sure we enjoy ourselves.
-Therefore, if you're interested please contact Paul, our director of music, on 0795-167-4428.
+If you're interested in joining, we usually rehearse in Pontesbury, and there’s no membership fee or subscription, and no scary audition!
+All music is provided, it's a chance to receive a free musical education, and a great chance to make new friends.
+If you're interested please contact Paul, our director of music, on 0795-167-4428.

 'On behalf of Pontesbury Congregational Church, I just wanted to say a big thank you to the Cornovian Singers for a lovely and successful evening yesterday.
 Everyone said how much they had enjoyed the concert and we have made approximately £450 from the event'.
 (Wendy Williams)